Tolsee/movie-explorer/README.md

 ## Improvements

 - Use the movie db api to add movies to watch later and favorite list.
-- Let the user rate movies
+- Let the user rate movies.
-- Add more details to movie page
+- Add more details to movie page.